 If your app is experiencing crashes, you can use the guidance in this page to diagnose and fix the problem.
-For guidance on how to diagnose crashes in apps built using native-code languages, see Diagnosing native crashes.

 Detect the problem

-A daily session refers to a day in which your app was used.
 For information on how Google Play collects Android vitals data, see the Play Console documentation.

 Diagnose the crashes

+Once you have identified that your app is reporting crashes, the next step is to diagnose them.
 Solving crashes can be difficult.
 However, if you can identify the root cause of the crash, most likely you can find a solution to it.

 There are many situations that can cause a crash in your app.
 Some reasons are obvious, like checking for a null value or empty string, but others are more subtle, like passing invalid arguments to an API or even complex multithreaded interactions.

-Reading a stack trace
+How to read a stack trace